NBA ODDS Hub

 Futures are bets on something long-term and take much longer to settle than the few hours it takes an NBA game to be played.

-These can revolve around teams if you want to bet on a division winner or the NBA champion, or they can be based on players if you want to guess who the Most Valuable Player will be.
+These can revolve around teams if you want to bet on a division winner or the NBA champion, or they can be based on players if you want to guess the different NBA award winners.

-Most futures are placed before the season starts, but they do carry into the regular season as well.
+Most futures are placed before the season starts but remain open for betting as the regular season plays out.

 This wager requires picking over or under on a total for how many games a specific team will win in the regular season.